 I faced my fears and insecurities, taking her call while watching my children play in the pool (they're great swimmers, by the way), with my eyes on them and my heart on her.
 Then, I noticed a couple staring at me, pointing, and clearly talking about me.
 My mind went to judgment.
 Were they judging my appearance, my choice to work while my children played, or my presence in the moment?

 After finishing the coaching call and getting my children out of the pool for lunch, the couple complimented me on my bathing suit.
 I felt the judgment rolling off my shoulder as it should have.

+I realized I was assuming and projecting my own insecurities as a mom onto the situation, feeling the famous mom guilt for not being fully present.
 Truthfully, I didn't want to be in the moment.
-I wanted to work.
-I wanted to serve my client in my bathing because that is what I love doing.
-Even if mega million comes in my favor I will still coach!
+I wanted to work, to serve my client in my bathing suit because that's what I love doing.
+Even if a mega million comes my way, I will still coach!

-But the mom guilt is still there, poking its head and it gets a chance.
-I reminded myself that I had just spent a week being "present" and in the moment with my children: playing billiard, power hockey, swimming, and watching movies.
-I have been present when they are sick, when they are having bad days and even when they are having great days - but what I am giving them is much more precious than being present, I am giving them a happy mom!
+But the mom guilt still pokes its head in.
+I reminded myself that I had just spent a week being present and in the moment with my children: playing billiards, air hockey, swimming, and watching movies.
+I've been present when they're sick, having bad days, and even great days.
+But what I'm giving them is much more precious than mere presence—I'm giving them a happy mom!

 Your children don't care about your work or your cellulite—they want what you want for them: a happy heart!

 I love sharing many of my beliefs, thoughts and at times unpopular opinions.